Louis Cheskin: Sensation transference

 Cheskin's approach and successes won respect from corporate leaders at McDonald's, Ford, Polaroid, General Mills, and many others.
-Henry Ford, Walt Disney, and Ray Kroc personally engaged Cheskin on the basis of his innovative approach.
+Henry Ford, Walt Disney, and McDonald's owner Ray Kroc personally engaged Cheskin on the basis of his innovative approach.

 One famous Cheskin study involved the testing of identical deodorants in different packages.
 Samples were mailed to users and told that the formulations were different.
 However, the only difference between them was their packaging (three different colour schemes).
-As one might expect from Cheskin's work, the trials showed that customers preferred one over the others.
+The trials showed that customers preferred one over the others.
 In fact, some perceived one of the samples as so threatening that they reported rashes and trips to dermatologists, yet had no trouble with the same formula in a different package.

 Imperial margarine

 In 1940 margarine wasn't popular in the United States.
 Consumers were not interested in eating or purchasing it and Cheskin was asked to find out why.
 At that time, though margarine was common, it was not associated with butter because of its texture and colour; it was white instead of yellow.
 The obvious solution was to add yellow colouring (where the law allowed), but that didn't mean that consumers would find it acceptable.
 In a truly innovative approach, Cheskin threw luncheons for housewives (sometimes in their homes), using this new colored margarine instead of butter, but not drawing attention to this fact.
 The luncheons included speakers and the food was only secondary.
 He asked the women to fill out questionnaires about the speaker, which also asked them to rate the food.
 By not drawing attention to the margarine and not conducting a typical focus group (which would do just that), Cheskin was able to test this new approach to margarine in a neutral environment.

 The results of this technique showed no real differences between people served butter and those served margarine.
 This conclusion alone was significant for the margarine industry.
 However, by conducting research indirectly, in the environment where the product would eventually be used (as opposed to a meeting room typical of focus groups), Cheskin lent credibility to the results.
 In addition, his multi-sensory and experiential approach of creating a full event around the test was truly innovative for the time.

 Further tests found ways of transferring the impression of quality, a known concern with this product.
 By delivering the margarine in blocks the same size as butter, wrapping them in foil, naming the margarine 'Imperial,' and using a crown logo, he was able to create a total experience, through product and packaging, that connoted quality to housewives of the time.
 Furthermore, when the company proclaimed 'It tastes just like Butter,' they had scientific 'proof' to back this statement up.